The other day, a client called me to tell me about The Town Hall That Fell Flat.

 But, for a variety of reasons, the most recent town hall was not a success.
 The leader’s presentation was lackluster.
 There were hardly any questions.
 The energy in the room was low.

-Ted and I discussed several ways to address the issues (you’re invited to sign up for tomorrow's web workshop to learn ideas for improving your town halls).
+Ted and I discussed several ways to address the issues.
 At some point in the conversation, Ted asked the existential question, “Am I worrying about nothing?
 Does a town hall actually matter that much?”

 For a moment, neither of us spoke.
 Are town halls critical?
 And then the answer was clear: Yes, every town hall is significant.
 Here are just a few reasons why: